sham00o/MMM-CrucialVerses/README.md

 </table>

 ## Dependencies
-- Access to the internet to download verse of the day from www.biblegateway.com.
+- Access to the internet to download verse of the day from www.api.lsm.org
 - npm package `request`
-- npm package `jssoup`

 The MIT License (MIT)
 =====================